LukaWynants/ShamirSharingSecret/README.md

 # Run Script
 run:

-    1. python main.py
+    python main.py

 You will be prompted to input 2 values in the beginning:

     a.
-Number of shares : This is the number of total shares
+Number of shares : This is the number of total shares your secret has/will have
     b.
 Threshold : This is the amount of shares needed to recover the Secret text

 You will be led to a menu of choices